slow-session/dev.session.nz/toolBox/addTuneXML.md

 }

 function downloadXML() {
-    let XMLcontent = XMLheader + XMLbody + XMLfooter;
+    // XML file has a header, body, footer structure let XMLcontent = XMLheader + XMLbody + XMLfooter;
     wssTools.downloadFile("tunePagesTemplate.xml", XMLcontent);
 }

 function downloadUnixInfo() {
-    wssTools.downloadFile("tunePagesInfoUnix.txt", infoFileUnix);
+    // This will contain details of files that need rename and ID3 tags that need fixed wssTools.downloadFile("tunePagesInfoUnix.txt", infoFileUnix);
 }

 function downloadWindowsInfo() {
-    wssTools.downloadFile("tunePagesInfoWindows.txt", infoFileWindows);
+    // This will contain details of files that need rename and ID3 tags that need fixed wssTools.downloadFile("tunePagesInfoWindows.txt", infoFileWindows);
 }

 function resetPage () {
+    // Get ready to start again
     infoFileWindows = '';
     infoFileUnix = '';
     XMLbody = '';